 What Successful Hybrid Actually Looks Like

-- 💸 Hidden Costs: Maintain commute + home office without benefits of either
+- Hidden Costs: Maintain commute and home office without benefits of either

 RTO mandates aren't about performance.
 They're about control, real estate sunk costs, and management's discomfort with trust-based oversight.
 Companies forcing employees back to offices are fighting against both worker preferences and measurable outcomes.